input-output-hk/cardano-sl/docs/block-processing/us.md

     }
 ```

 As you see, block version essentially is a tuple `(Maj, Min, Alt)`.
-It has followig sematics:
+It has following sematics:

 * Major version (2 bytes): change of the `Maj` version identifies a protocol is being updated via hardfork
 * Minor version (2 bytes): change of the `Min` version identifies a protocol is being updated via softfork